carlgira/java-11-notes/concurrency-multithreading/README.md

 ## Block thread
 Create a monitor object or class to coordinate access to some logic.
 Only one thread can access to the logic at one time, other threads are blocked.
 - Using synchronized keyword
-  - methods
+  - On method signature
-  - Or inside the method
+  - Inside the method
+  - Using the Lock class

 ## Make thread wait
-Using a monitor object is possible to make threads wait and forever.
+Using a monitor object is possible to make threads wait.
 - wait() => WAITING state
 - wait(int time) => WAITING_TIME state
-- notify() notifyAll()
+- notify() notifyAll() => To woke up the thread

 In real to wake up the thread, it will go from WAITING => BLOCKED => RUNNABLE